Darlene Clark Hine: Awards and accolades

 Because of her expertise on the subject of race, class, and gender in American society, Hine received the Otto Wirth Alumni Award for outstanding scholarship from Roosevelt University in 1988 and the Special achievement award from Kent State University Alumni Association in 1991.

-Hine was awarded an honorary doctorate from the University of Massachusetts in 1998, Amherst from Purdue University in 2002.
-She served as president of the Organization of American Historians from 2001-2002.
+Hine has been awarded honorary doctorates from the University of Massachusetts, Amherst, in 1998, from Purdue University (2002), Buffalo State College (2002), Lake Forest College (2010), Roosevelt University (2014), Michigan State University (2015), and from Carnegie Mellon University (2019).

+She served as president of the Organization of American Historians from 2001 to 2002.

+In October 2006, she was inducted into the American Academy of Arts and Sciences.

-In 2010 the Organization of American Historians presented the inaugural Darlene Clark Hine Award for best book in African American Women and Gender History.
+In 2010, the Organization of American Historians presented the inaugural Darlene Clark Hine Award for best book in African American Women and Gender History.

 Hine was presented in 2013 with a National Humanities Medal by President Barack Obama, for her work on understanding the African-American experience.